Want to understand agile and its challenges fast? Check out this comprehensive 15 minute video.

 Iterations of the Light Bulb: Slow Motion Agility?

 Are we agile?
-The strongest, most resilient agile organizations, teams, and individuals follow 6 progressive agile base patterns.
+The highest performing, most resilient agile organizations, teams, and individuals follow 6 progressive agile base patterns.
 To assess your agility, ask how well you follow those patterns.
 To stay agile, follow the agile base patterns indefinitely.
 Audit your business agility with this guide.
 Continue reading→

 Leaders who publicly demonstrate agile methodologies and promote them top-down drive their organizations to sustain agile practices and succeed.
 But bottom-up agile transformations lack resiliency and generate cultural strife.